rpy2/rpy2/doc/source/introduction.rst

   plot(pca, main="Eigen values")
   biplot(pca, main="biplot")

-The :mod:`rpy2.robjects` code can be as close of the
+The :mod:`rpy2.robjects` code can be as close to the
 R code as possible:

 .. testcode::